K-M-Shehan/suitX/README.md

 # sentry

-An AI project risk manager
+> This is a smart project risk detection and mitigation app with AI-driven insights, developed for a sophomore project.